Quality of the route

 Frequently asked questions (FAQs)

-You can use the search page (More options -> Score).
-Select ‘3 stars or more’.
+You can do that via the search page (Filters -> Score).
+Select at least 3 stars.